zetrusTL/zetrus/README.md

 ![simple_bash_utils](misc/eng/images/bashutils.png)

 It was an ordinary grey autumn day in 1993.
 You came home from work at Hewlett-Packard, feeling a little tired.
-You had a small two-room apartment on the outskirts of N town.
-There was a low-alcohol drink in the refrigerator called "pivo".
-You took that drink and a bag of crackers then went to your little nook, to your computer made by Dell.
+You lived in a small two-bedroom apartment on the outskirts of N town.
+In the fridge was a low-alcohol drink called "Pivo".
+You took the drink and a bag of crackers, then went to your little corner, to your Dell computer.

 `*Click*` - the power button was pressed.
-A couple of minutes of boot loading and... yeah, it feels good.
-You always get that feeling when you turn on a computer.
+A few minutes of boot loading and... yeah, it feels good.
+You always get that feeling when you switch on a computer.
 A few seconds of undisturbed pleasure and you opened the Mosaic browser.
-Then you went to your favorite forum, and while drinking pivo, you read some threads.
-Suddenly you came across a very interesting discussion, which began with the following message:
+Then you went to your favourite forum and read a few threads while sipping a Pivo.
+Suddenly you come across a very interesting discussion that started with the following message:

 > Hello everybody out there using minix -
 >